 22:36 For the devout Jew all the commandments were to be kept with equal care, but there is evidence of preoccupation in Jewish sources with the question put to Jesus.

 22:37–38 Cf. Dt 6:5.
 Matthew omits the first part of Mark’s fuller quotation (Mk 12:29; Dt 6:4–5), probably because he considered its monotheistic emphasis needless for his church.
 The love of God must engage the total person (heart, soul, mind).

-22:39 Jesus goes beyond the extent of the question put to him and joins to the greatest and the first commandment a second, that of love of neighbor, Lv 19:18.
+22:39 Jesus goes beyond the extent of the question put to him and joins to the greatest and the first commandment a second, that of love of neighbor, Lv 19:18; see note on Mt 19:18–19.
 This combination of the two commandments may already have been made in Judaism.

 22:40 The double commandment is the source from which the whole law and the prophets are derived.

 “You shall love your neighbor as yourself.”
 Matthew 22:39.

 A famous violinist was being interviewed about a piece of music she was going to be playing and noted the beauty in its simplicity, yet she said it was a hard piece to play.
 The reporter asked her what made something so simple so challenging.
 The violinist replied, “It’s hard to do what is so simple because simple does not mean it is easy.”

 We can take this thought into today’s verse.
 A person who genuinely loves God should thereby also love their neighbor.
 But if that were true, wouldn’t the entire world be different?
 What then makes this simple commandment to “love your neighbor as yourself” so difficult?